-Autism Spectrum Disorder (ASD) refers to a wide range of conditions identified by challenges with social communication disorder.
+Autism Spectrum Disorder (ASD) refers to a wide range of conditions identified by challenges with a social communication disorder.
 It impacts the nervous system and affects an individual’s overall cognitive, and physical health.

 The exact cause of this syndrome is not yet known.
 But still research found some causes of autism spectrum disorder described as:

 - fragile X syndrome and other genetic disorders